Family Friendly Holiday Events in Kansas City

 Start your Christmas season at Mahaffie!
 Make an ornament and visit with Santa!
 Find those unique gifts and stocking stuffers at the Mahaffie Market located inside the Heritage Center.
 This event is FREE to attend!
 Gingerbread kits will be on sale for $4/kit.
 On the historic site you will find a blacksmith demonstrating their skill, a chef at the cookstove, scavenger hunt, and horse-powered farmwork.
 The stagecoach will be on hand to offer rides to visitors (weather and grounds conditions permitting) for $3/visitor.

-Santa will be dropping over 6,000 Candy Canes at Heritage Park on December 1!
+Santa will be dropping over 5,000 Candy Canes at Smithville’s Heritage Park on December 5!
 This is a free event for children ages 0-12.
-Bring a flashlight and bag to search for candy canes.
+Bring a flashlight and bag to search for candy canes (SPR will have limited bags available if needed).
 The Candy Cane Quest will only last a few minutes so don’t be late!
-The hunt will begin at 6 p.m. sharp (think an Easter egg hunt but with flashlights and candy canes).
-Make sure to check your candy canes to see if you won a special prize!
+The hunt will begin at 6:00 sharp (think an Easter egg hunt but with flashlights and candy canes).
+There miiiight be more than candy canes out in the fields, look for special prizes too!

 Ho, ho, ho!
 Kansas City Mom Collective is excited to host Morning at the North Pole With Santa on Saturday, Dec.
-7, at The Mint in Lenexa!
+6, at Strang Reserve in Downtown Overland Park!
 Holiday fun is the name of the game when you take part in this awesome and stress-free morning full of games, crafts, treats and of course a visit with Santa!
-The event will finish with a reading of “Dr. Seuss’s How The Grinch Lost Christmas!” read by Alastair Heim, author of the book.

 This event includes TWO SESSIONS, 9 a.m. – 10:30 a.m. and 11 a.m. – 12:30 p.m. with identical activities for both sessions.
 Choose what works best for you and your family’s schedule!
 We will have something for everyone so all guests ages 1+ need a ticket.